3. Domain-Driven Design – Domain Model

 (zero-to-many) on the Position end.

-Using this tip, we can interpret the above domain model as follows:
+Using this tip, we can interpret the domain model above as follows:

 - A Brokerage Account is associated with zero-to-many Positions.